 Half of remote employees and 55% of hybrid staff say they feel lonelier at work than before changing their work patterns.
-“Relationship building is the biggest challenge for leaders in this new normal,” according to the Microsoft 2022 Work Trend Index study.
+“Relationship building is the biggest challenge for leaders in this new normal,” according to the World Economic Forum 2022 Work Trend Index study.

-“It’s one worth prioritizing,” Microsoft says, because strong team relationships are linked to higher wellbeing and productivity.
+“It’s one worth prioritizing,” the WEF says, because strong team relationships are linked to higher wellbeing and productivity.
 “Employees are ready to stop emailing and start connecting,” the survey finds.
 Leaders need to recognize this by prioritizing time for relationship building.

 Peer-to-peer recognition is even more effective